tigera-solutions/cc-eks-egress-gw/README.md

 ## Modules

-This workshop is organized in sequencial modules.
+This workshop is organized in sequential modules.
 One module will build up on top of the previous module, so please, follow the order as proposed below.

 Module 1 - [Prerequisites](/modules/module-1-prereq.md)
 Module 2 - [Getting Started](/modules/module-2-getting-started.md)